 For sweetening, you can make a plain simple syrup (recipe here) or try this one if you have blackberries left over:

 Boil one cup of water with a handful or two of berries.
 Let it simmer for a bit, strain, and return the liquid to the pan.

-Stir until the sugar is completely dissolved and remove from heat.
+Stir until the sugar is completely dissolved.

 Allow to cool down a bit before funneling into a clean glass bottle with a tight fitting lid.